 This is somewhat more disappointing than it would have been had we released him in the off season or in Arizona, because Figgy had one helluva start.
 It turned out to be a rather rude tease because Figgins has crashed violently down to earth.
 At the start of today’s game Figgins is sporting a .188/.250/.305 slash line.
 The league average thus far is .711.

 If I had to get predictive with this situation I would say that Figgins’ playing time slips further and further into oblivion with starts becoming as scarce as an 1847 Irish potato.
 As he grasp for playing time, his already ugly performance continues to disappoint until eventually we wake up to some much awaited news.

-Topics: Chone Figgins
+Tags: Chone Figgins